- Home

 Best for: Luxury seekers, privacy lovers, honeymooners, exclusive experiences

-Nukubati takes private island exclusivity to its logical extreme – this tiny islet accommodates maximum 12 guests in just six beachfront bures, creating atmosphere where you genuinely feel like you've rented an entire island.
-Multiple pristine beaches ring the landmass, each offering different character throughout the day.
-Morning swim on the eastern sunrise beach, afternoon snorkel on the western lagoon side, sunset cocktails on the southern shore – all without encountering another soul.
+Nukubati takes private island exclusivity to its logical extreme - this tiny islet accommodates a maximum of 12 guests in just six beachfront bures, creating an atmosphere where you genuinely feel like you've rented an entire island.

 ✓ Perfect For